pacav69/cnconlinedocs/readmecnconline.md

 or from LastOS repo a silent install apz [here](https://www.lastos.org/repo/CNCOnline_v2.0.7_ssApp.apz)

-Install the cnconline app
+Install the cnconline app,

+open the application,

-open the application the main screen will appear as shown in  figure 1
+ the main screen will appear as shown in  figure 1

 ![cnconlineapp](cnconlineapp.jpg)
 figure 1 cnconline app